th2-net/th2-conn-kafka/README.md

   + MICROSECONDS
   + NANOSECONDS
 + batchSize - the size of one batch.
 Should be positive.
-+ timespan - The period router collects messages before it should be sent.
++ timeSpan - The period router collects messages before it should be sent.
 Should be positive.
++ timeSpanUnit time unit for `timeSpan`
 + reconnectBackoffMs - The amount of time in milliseconds to wait before attempting to reconnect to a given host.
 Should be positive.
 + reconnectBackoffMaxMs - The maximum amount of time in milliseconds to backoff/wait when reconnecting to a broker that has repeatedly failed to connect.
 If provided, the backoff per host will increase